What Is an eSIM and How Does It Work?

 Option 2: StarHub Shop

-Visit any StarHub shop and a staff member will process the switch for you.
+Visit any StarHub shop and our staff will process the switch for you.

 - Face-to-face assistance.